-It’s fair to say that 2019 has brought about some fairly challenging events, situations that could easily have knocked my confidence and left me in an unhappy place.
+It’s fair to say that 2019 brought about some fairly challenging events, situations that could easily have knocked my confidence and left me in an unhappy place.

 However, I’ve adopted a few things that have massively helped me to stay positive, grateful and hopeful for the future.